rust-lang/reference/src/items/external-blocks.md

 code (including upstream crates) instead of adding the attribute to each extern block.

+#### Linking modifiers: `bundle`

+This modifier is only compatible with the `static` linking kind.
+Using any other kind will result in a compiler error.

+When building a rlib or staticlib `+bundle` means that all object files from the native static library will be added to the rlib or staticlib archive, and then used from it during linking of the final binary.

+When building a rlib `-bundle` means that the native static library is registered as a dependency of that rlib "by name", and object files from it are included only during linking of the final binary, the file search by that name is also performed during final linking. \
+When building a staticlib `-bundle` means that the native static library is simply not included into the archive and some higher level build system will need to add it later during linking of the final binary.

+This modifier has no effect when building other targets like executables or dynamic libraries.

+The default for this modifier is `+bundle`.

+More implementation details about this modifier can be found in [`bundle` documentation for rustc].

 #### Linking modifiers: `whole-archive`

 This modifier is only compatible with the `static` linking kind.